Second-Year Learning Communities: Mathematics

 Department: Mathematics

-Title: Undergraduate Administrator (Large courses)
+Title: Undergraduate administrator

-Years worked for your current department and/or U of T: Eight years in the Department of Mathematics, 12 years at the University of Toronto
+Years worked for your current department and/or U of T: Eight years in the department of mathematics, 12 years at the University of Toronto

-Undergraduate major/specialist and institution: HBA Political Science and City Studies, University of Toronto
+Undergraduate major/specialist and institution: HBA political science and city studies, University of Toronto

-Hometown: Pickering, Ontario
+Hometown: Pickering, ON

 Why you decided to serve as a faculty advisor: I decided to serve as a staff advisor this year because I love seeing students thrive in their studies and in life.
 As a U of T alumnus, I hope to give valuable insight to our current U of T students to help prepare them for their upper years in our program and life beyond their post-secondary studies.